-Does it seem like your web site is often crazing or going down?
+Does it seem like your website is often crashing or going offline?

 If you’re expecting a lot of traffic from your marketing activities.
 And if you doubt that your web host will be reliable enough to handle the surge in visitors, you’ll be better to move everything to a more reliable host before you launch.